eag1ex/buypart-app/README.md

 ### BUYPART Application
 #### - [ Developed by Eaglex ](http://eaglex.net)

 #### Overview
 Simple e-commerce SPA/MVC application, displays products to purchase.
 All available items area loaded into page from dummy data, featured items are displayed with premium banner.

 * Angular/cli project and architecture
 * Production ready
 * Multi project support
-* Responsive support, updates layout and format at different responsive/breakpoints
+* Responsive design support, updates layout and format at different responsive/breakpoints
-* Services and Libs in architecture
+* Services and Libs in tree architecture
-* Commented code
+* Documented code
 * Configurable theme with access to bootstrap and material variables